sid-unizar/MUSCLE/README.md

 # MUSCLE
-A largely MUltilingual dataset for Semantic relation Classification (SRC) of Links between Entities.
-Dataset, processing pipeline, and evaluation experiments.
+## Building MUSCLE, a Dataset for MUltilingual Semantic Classification of Links between Entities
+This repository contains the datasets, scripts and notebooks to reproduce the results of the submitted paper *"Building MUSCLE, a Dataset for MUltilingual Semantic Classification of Links between Entities"*.

+Due to space limitations, the MUSCLE dataset can be download:
+-